We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 Good Walking Shoes

-It is possible to use the beach year-round in San Diego so do not forget swimwear.
+Using the beach year-round in San Diego is possible, so do not forget swimwear.
 For women, I recommend a cover-up like a caftan or T-shirt dress that you can feel comfortable in when walking from the beach straight to casual dining.
 Boys and men here tend to wear longer boardshorts in the water (and around town).

 UV Shirts for the Beach and Pool